hannah-brown1/Module2/README.md

 The module built on the programming skills developed in Module 1 and focused more strongly on preparing real ecological datasets for analysis and interpreting patterns in a marine science context.

-An independent analysis examined seasonal patterns in Spanish mackerel catch rates and sea surface temperature across different fishing grounds in the Indian Ocean.

 ## Repository contents

 - `code/` – workshop exercises and R analysis scripts